April 5–8, 2019 in Rock Hill, South Carolina (registration closed March 4th)

 What’s it like?
 Are there pictures?

 PSDP conventions are times to network with service dog handlers through workshops, training, support, and a lot of fun!
-For a taste of what they’re like, enjoy the quotations below and the 2018 convention pictures and videos, and find more on the pages of previous conventions.
+For a taste of what they’re like, enjoy the quotations below and the 2019 convention pictures—and find more on the pages of previous conventions.

 We’re accepting convention sponsors for future conventions.
 Come on board—it’s rewarding and easy!